CycloneDX/cyclonedx-python/README.md

   -X                    Enable debug output

 Input Method:
-  Flags to determine how this tool obtains it's input
+  Flags to determine how this tool obtains its input

   -i FILE_PATH, --in-file FILE_PATH
                         File to read input from.
 Use "-" to read from STDIN.